 How to Saute Like a Professional Chef

-Probably the most important technique I can share with you is how to sauté properly.
-When you learn how to saute, you can prepare hundreds of meals with this technique.
+The most important technique I can share with you is how to sauté correctly.
+You can prepare hundreds of meals with this technique when you learn how to saute.

 What Is Saute?

 Saute in French means "to jump" and can be a method of cooking or a way to describe a dish like sauteed chicken breasts.
-The reason the French called this technique "to jump" is because you are cooking at a very high heat and you don't want it sitting too long in the pan.
+The French called this technique "to jump" because you are cooking at a very high heat and don't want it sitting too long in the pan.

 What Is the Difference Between Sauteing & Pan Frying?

 Sauteing and pan frying are two common cooking techniques that involve cooking food in a pan over heat.
 However, some critical differences between the two methods are worth noting.

 Pan frying is a cooking technique that involves cooking food in a pan over medium-high heat while using a more significant amount of fat, such as oil or butter.
 This method is often used for cooking meats, such as chicken or fish, to create a crispy, golden-brown crust.
 Unlike sauteing, pan frying typically involves cooking the food for a more extended period of time and flipping it occasionally to ensure even cooking on both sides.

 The main difference between sauteing and pan frying is the amount of fat used and the heat level.
 Sauteing involves using a small amount of fat and high heat, while pan-frying involves using a larger amount of fat and medium-high heat.
 Both methods can create delicious dishes, but choosing the proper technique based on the specific ingredients and desired outcome is vital.